Baseball’s final Olympic qualifying event postponed to June

 The Olympics are scheduled to open July 24, with baseball competition set to be played at Fukushima and Yokohama from July 29 to Aug.
 8.

-The second- and third-place teams from the Americas qualifying tournament in Arizona next month will advance to the final qualifying tournament in Taiwan, joining a field that will include Australia, China, Netherlands and Taiwan.
+The second- and third-place teams from the Americas qualifying tournament in Arizona from March 22-26 will advance to the final qualifying tournament in Taiwan, joining a field that will include Australia, China, Netherlands and Taiwan.

-Baseball was an Olympic event from 1992-08 and has been restored for the Tokyo Oympics.
+Baseball was an Olympic event from 1992-08 and has been restored for the Tokyo Olympics.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports